ximicpp/XOffsetDatastructure/README.md

-# CppCon 2024: Using Modern C++ to Build XOffsetDatastructure: A Zero-Encoding and Zero-Decoding High-Performance Serialization Library in the Game Industry
+# CppCon 2024: Using Modern C++ to Build XOffsetDatastructure: A Zero-Encoding and Zero-Decoding High-Performance Serialization Library

 ## 0. Abstract

-XOffsetDatastructure is a serialization library designed to reduce or even eliminate the performance consumption of serialization and deserialization in the game industry by utilizing zero-encoding and zero-decoding.
+XOffsetDatastructure is a serialization library designed to reduce or even eliminate the performance consumption of serialization and deserialization by utilizing zero-encoding and zero-decoding.
 It is also a collection of high-performance data structures designed for efficient read and in-place/non-in-place write, with performance comparable to STL.

 Custom allocators are used to keep fields in contiguous memory, enabling them to be sent directly.
 Offset pointers are used to maintain pointer validity after buffer resizing and memory movement caused by modifications to variable-size fields.
 Some other techniques, such as containers that support offset pointers and auto-resizing mechanisms, are involved.